LinkedIn ‘Recommend to Employees’ feature - what you need to know

 How do you use it?

-Here’s LinkedIn’s ‘recommend to employees’ overview, which forms part of their broader efforts with the ‘my company’ tab they’ve introduced, which allows employees to engage privately within LinkedIn.
+Here’s the official LinkedIn Recommend to Employees overview, which forms part of their broader efforts with the ‘my company’ tab they’ve introduced, which allows employees to engage privately within LinkedIn.
 Pretty simple, in the grand scheme of things.